Film and TV drama

 Look for a job with a talent agency:

 This will help you develop a taste for talent and give you experience working with actors.
 Look for a junior role or enquire about work experience.
-The Personal Manager’s Association (PMA) provides a list of their member agencies as well as advertising vacancies.
+The Production Manager’s Association (PMA) provides a list of their member agencies as well as advertising vacancies.

 Network: